-There’s been lots of talk about how to make sure a company’s digital transformation is a success, most of it focusing on what CIOs and CEOs can do.
+There’s been lots of talk about how to ensure a company’s successful digital transformation, most of it focusing on what CIOs and CEOs can do.
 That’s all well and good.
 But digital transformation can’t come only from above — it has to come from the bottom as well, from a company’s workforce.
 Digital Transformation will succeed only if the larger workforce is truly engaged.

 Unfortunately, though, in a typical company, employee engagement is quite low.
 Gallup’s 2017 “State of the Global Workplace” report found that worldwide, only 15 percent of employees are “highly involved in and enthusiastic about their work.”
 The study found that engagement is significantly higher when employees feel as if their input is valued, and that they have enough autonomy to discover and implement new ideas.